HeribertoKubuntu/Show-MyIP/README.md

 ## Know Issues

-* In some Linux system need install xsel to copy your network details.
+* In some Linux system its necessary install xsel to copy your network details.

 <code>$ apt install xsel</code>